Ouest-France/cdp2/README.md

 image.commit.sha:        First 8 characters of sha1 corresponding to the current commit. image.registry:          Docker image registry, based on the following options: [ --use-registry=gitlab | --use-registry=aws-ecr | --use-registry=<registry_name> ]
-image.repository:        Name of the repository corresponding to the CI_PROJECT_PATH environment variable in lowercase. image.tag:               Docker image tag, based on the following options: [ --image-tag-branch | --image-tag-latest | --image-tag-sha1 ] image.pullPolicy:        Docker pull policy, based on the following options: [ --image-tag-branch | --image-tag-latest | --image-tag-sha1 ]
-image.imagePullSecrets:  If --image-pull-secret option is set, we add this value to be used in the chart to avoid patch + rollout.
+image.repository:        Name of the repository corresponding to the CI_PROJECT_PATH environment variable in lowercase. image.repository_path:   Name of the repository. image.name:              Name of the image to use. image.fullname:          Full name of the image to use (registry/repository_path/image). image.tag:               Docker image tag, based on the following options: [ --image-tag-branch | --image-tag-latest | --image-tag-sha1 ] image.pullPolicy:        Docker pull policy, based on the following options: [ --image-tag-branch | --image-tag-latest | --image-tag-sha1 ] image.imagePullSecrets:  If --image-pull-secret option is set, we add this value to be used in the chart to avoid patch + rollout.